The Port and Haven of

 Do not disturb birds nesting in the salt marshes and scrub.
 Many species of birds are protected by law.

 Watch your wash.
 Excessive wash causes riverbank erosion and is a nuisance to other boaters.
+Be aware that larger craft -

 Check the weather and tides before going afloat